Paul Budde

 However, the dramas with the various popes continued, there were assassinations, competing families who claimed the papal throne, double popes and so on.
 Charles despised these activities and tried to make changes by implementing new laws (they included canon laws).

 Another drama unfolded in 799 when an assassination attempt on Pope Leo III failed, the gravely harmed pope was bandaged up and escorted to Paderborn for safety.
-Of course Charles was asked to assist, however he didn’t want to take part in the feud.
-In the end he travelled back with Leo III to Rome and had him officially under oath declare that he was not part of the family feud that had resulted in the attack.
+The Byzantine emperor, the first female to reign in her own right in Constantinople, Irene, was bypassed, she had murdered her son and above all as women she was unworthy of being asked for assistance.
+So again it was Charles who was asked to assist, however he didn’t want to take part in the feud.
+In the end he travelled back with Leo III to Rome and had him officially under oath declared that he was not part of the family feud that had resulted in the attack.
 For Charles that was the end of the affair.

 Paderborn